pallets-eco/flask-jsonschema/README.rst

 feature you can simply use one schema per file and remove the second parameter to the ``@jsonschema.validate`` call.

+Validated methods can be specified in ``JSONSCHEMA_VALIDATE`` configuration variable.
+Without it only POST, PUT and PATCH requests get validated.

 Resources
 ---------